src-d/engine-deprecated/docs/architecture.md

     - [the srcd binary](#the-srcd-binary)
     - [the srcd-server daemon](#the-srcd-server-daemon)

-The source{d} engine provides a frictionless experience for the Code as Data suite of tools developed at source{d}.
+The source{d} Engine provides a frictionless experience for the Code as Data suite of tools developed at source{d}.
 In order to do this, we heavily depend on Docker, which is the only dependency.